Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

 1. Developers develop in their own Sandbox environments within the DEV resource group and commit changes into their own short-lived git branches. (i.e. <developer_name>/<branch_name>)
 2. When changes are complete, developers raise a PR to `main` for review.
 This automatically kicks-off the PR validation pipeline which runs the unit tests, linting and DACPAC builds.
 3. On PR completion, the commit to `main` will trigger a Build pipeline -- publishing all necessary Build Artifacts.
 4. The completion of a successful Build pipeline will trigger the first stage of the Release pipeline.
-This deploys the publish build artifacts into the DEV environment, with the exception of Azure Data Factory*.
+This deploys the publish build artifacts into the DEV environment, with the exception of Azure Synapse Artifacts*.
 5. Developers perform a Manual Publish to the DEV ADF from the collaboration branch (`main`).
-This updates the ARM templates in in the `adf_publish` branch.
+This updates the ARM templates in in the `workspace_publish` branch.
 6. On the successful completion of the first stage, this triggers an Manual Approval Gate**.
 On Approval, the release pipeline continues with the second stage -- deploying changes to the Staging environment.
 7. Integration tests are run to test changes in the Staging environment.
 8. ***On the successful completion of the second stage, this triggers a second Manual Approval Gate.
 On Approval, the release pipeline continues with the third stage -- deploying changes to the Production environment.